zayminpaing/mail/README.md

 In order to use sendMail method, do the followings.

+1. Download mail.py and put it in the same directory as your python file.

-1. Import sendMail method from python file called mail
+2. Import sendMail method from python file called mail

 For Windows,
 from mail import sendMail